Document Source: Gurkhas, Re-assessing the performance of Imperial Soldiers in WW-2.

-It is my pleasure to thank those who made this research possible, my tutor Dr. Timothy Bowman who gave me immense support at the time of need.
+It is my pleasure to thank those who made this research possible, my tutor Dr. Timothy Bowman who gave me immense support in my time of need.
 A special thanks to Maj Rick Beven who was the Officer Commanding in Gurkha Recruiting Camp in Pokhara, Nepal, in 2011.
 He provided me extensive ranges of Gurkha veterans’ interviews that he had conducted over a period of years.
 Not last but least, my sincere thanks to Senior Welfare Officer in Nepal, Maj Krishna Bahadur Gurung (Ret).
 Without his cooperation, I could not have been able to set my journey to the foothills of Nepal, to interview Gurkha veterans.

 During World War One, the Maharaja of Nepal declared that the whole military resources of Nepal were at His Majesty’s disposal, we shall be proud to be of any service, however little it may be.(1) Almost two million Gurkhas’ have fought for Britain.
 Twenty years later another serious crisis occurred, which saw Gurkhas’ fight in greater numbers than in any other previous campaign in their history.
-However, the question remained; how can the once renowned imperial soldiers of the empire, successfully maintain the Gurkha reputation of a brave, loyal and formidable fighting force of the British Raj, during World War Two?
+However, the question remained; how can the once renowned imperial soldiers of the empire, successfully maintain the Gurkha reputation of a brave, loyal, and formidable fighting force of the British Raj, during World War Two?

-The post-WW-1 legislation primarily assigned the Indian Army, only for ‘the defense of India against external aggression and the maintenance of internal peace and tranquillity.
+The post-WW-1 legislation primarily assigned the Indian Army, only for ‘the defense of India against external aggression and the maintenance of internal peace and tranquility.
 (2) As suggested by this legislation, Gurkhas’ remained extremely active for two primary tasks of the Indian Army; firstly, as an imperial defense, and secondly as an internal security force.
 Many historians claim that fighting in the Northwest Frontier during the inter-war period proved to be a training ground for Gurkhas.
 However, one must investigate, to what extent, fighting irregular warfare helped in dealing with the ever-evolving methods of war.

 Despite the nations’ immense contribution in WW-1, India was viewed as less of a priority at the start of WW-2; The external role of the Indian Army during the ‘phony war’ was limited to providing a few brigades of reinforcements in Egypt and Malaya,(3) as an imperial reserve.
 Instead, London ordered the GHQ India (General Headquarter India) to continue to its inter-war role, as a primary task.
 Research has shown that many GHQ senior commanders had traditionalist views regarding the modernization of the Indian army.
 The old unenthusiastic behavior of London coupled with a traditionalist practice resulted in the Indian Army being ill-prepared for war.